Warm Womb World

 “You want me to leave it open?”

 I could sense that he wanted to say something; he wanted to tell me that I wasn’t a little kid anymore, and that men aren’t afraid of the dark.
 But instead he said, “Okay.”
-And he left the door open, letting a sliver of light pour into my room and paint, from the door to the edge of my bed, a radiant line.
+And he left the door open, letting a thick line of light pour onto the carpeted floor.

 Hours went by and I couldn’t sleep, and whenever I began to enter half-dreams, Mom would say something or she would touch my feet, and I would wake up.
-This kept happening until I felt restless, hungry, until I was aching for sleep.
+This kept happening until I was aching for sleep.
 I hugged my pillow over my eyes and I cried into it.
 And then I felt a touch at my feet again.

 A silhouette stood at the edge of my bed.
 Though I couldn’t see her face, I was sure it was my mom.
 “Mommy?”
 I said.
 I hadn’t called her that in years.

 She approached, the line of light passing over her.
 She was pale and had milky eyes.
 A clock was embedded in her naked chest, pushing her breasts apart.
-Its rim was red with blood that streamed down her stomach to her navel, where the blood was absorbed in a blood-whirl, like water down a drain.
+The glass of the clock was streaked with blood, the thick, black-red liquid streaming down to her navel, where, like water down a drain, the blood whirled into her navel.

 She put her finger to my lips.